Scratch Platform Introduces Standardized Market Valuations and Loans for NFTs

 SAN JUAN, Puerto Rico, Jan.
-19, 2022 /PRNewswire-PRWeb/ -- Scratch — the NFT research, assessment, and loan company — is introducing Scratch Platform: the first platform to standardize the market value of NFTs by leveraging multiple public tools and data sets.
+20, 2022 /PRNewswire/ -- Scratch — the NFT research, assessment, and loan company — is introducing Scratch Platform: the first platform to standardize the market value of NFTs by leveraging multiple public tools and data sets.
 The Scratch Platform backs up this valuation by offering investors the opportunity to take out loans with their NFTs as collateral.

 According to Cointelegraph, NFTs are projected to have a trading volume of over $6 billion USD in January 2022, nearly double the previous all-time high of $3.5 billion USD in August 2021.
 But despite the success and high trading volume of NFTs, it's a sector of the crypto economy that is lacking in standardized data research, asset valuations, and financial services.